Hong Kong national security law: Can civil liberties survive another year? | DW | 30.06.2021

 "It’s about taking advantage of what happened in 2019 to impose blanket silence," she added, referring to the massive anti-extradition bill protests that sparked the current pro-democracy movement.

-This month, the pro-democracy newspaper Apple Daily printed its last edition after authorities froze its assets and arrested it top editors and executives.
+This month, the pro-democracy newspaper Apple Daily printed its last edition after authorities froze its assets and arrested its top editors and executives.

 The arrest of journalists has forced Hong Kong's remaining independent media outlets to pull back from critical reporting to avoid becoming the next target.